sausheong/blog/content/posts/a-gentle-introduction-to-genetic-algorithms.md

 ```

 What this means unfortunately is that if you run this code in anything else other iTerm2, you won't be able to see the evolution of the images.
 However you can always tweak the output such that every few generations you capture the output.

+## Code

+All code and images in this post can be found here: https://github.com/sausheong/ga

 ## References